Climate & Health

 - Homeless: A combination of risk factors make people who are experiencing homelessness more at risk to the negative impacts of climate change.

-- Occupational Exposure: Healthcare and public safety workers are at anincreased risk for short-term and long-term mental health consqeuenses.
+- Occupational Exposure: Healthcare and public safety workers are at an increased risk for short-term and long-term mental health consequences.

 - LGBTQ+: Societal stigmitization, harassment, and abuse place this community at greater risk to the effects of climate change.

-The MDH Climate & Health Program presented a Health, Climate Change & Wellbeing Training Webinar on Wednesday, December 13, 2017.
-As part of a seven-part series focused on health and climate change issues in Minnesota, the webinar and training module cover the observed climate changes in Minnesota, the public health issues related to climate change and wellbeing, and public health strategies to mitigate and adapt to climate change to reduce the health impacts.
-The training module can be referenced as a general education tool or as a "train the trainer" module for local public health professionals.
+The MN Climate & Health Program developed a training module for public health professionals in 2017 including a webinar, slides, and summary sheet.
+The training module covers the observed climate changes in Minnesota, the public health issues related to climate change and wellbeing, and public health strategies to mitigate and adapt to climate change to reduce the health impacts.
+The training module can be used as general education or as a "train the trainer" tool for local public health professionals.

 - Behavioral Health and Emergency Preparedness, Minnesota Department of Health Office of Emergency Preparedness